AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 General Purpose Language Subset
 ===============================

-LKQL today is the mixture of two language subsets:

-* The first is a dynamically typed, functional, small but general purpose programming language, including function definitions, common expressions, very basic support for numeric types and computations, list comprehensions, etc.

-* The second is a tree query language, allowing the user to express very concisely a predicate over a node and its syntactic and semantic relatives.
-More examples to come.

-Those two languages will be documented separately.
-The general language will be documented first, because its knowledge is needed for understanding the tree query language.

 This language subset is composed of a reduced set of declarations and expressions that forms a minimal but turing complete language.